schlatterbeck/pymininec/README.rst

 having to edit all the Z-components of all geometry elements.

-Finally the ``--geo-scale`` option scales all geometry parameters (including the radius) by a given factor.
+Finally the ``--geo-scale`` option scales all geometry parameters (including the wire radius) by a given factor.
 The factor is the first parameter, an optional second parameter again gives a geometry tag.
 If the tag is omitted the whole antenna is scaled.
 The scaling is always applied last so that the ``--geo-translate`` option applies to the